OrdinaryMagician/alicegl/README.md

 - **Null pointer returned from malloc (out of memory?)**: means what it says, a call to malloc() returned a null pointer, this could usually mean you ran out of memory, somehow.
 - **Oh gn0!
 I am teh suck!**: You're passing a nonexistent context to API calls, you doofus.
 - **There was an object here, but it's gone now**: Deleting an object that doesn't exist, trying to draw a nonexistent array or pushing to an unallocated queue.
+Also, accessing null samplers/buffers.
 - **Attempted to start queue with zero size**: You can guess what this means.
 - **No space left in queue to push data**: You're pushing more data than the queue can handle.
 Fix this by setting a big enough capacity and reallocating